toeneeoh/jass-api-search/README.md

 # README

-Allow for quick searching of JASS API hosted at https://github.com/lep/jassdoclep/jassdoc for documentation and comments about JASS functions.
+An extension for searching JASS API in VS Code for documentation, comments, and annotation about JASS functions.

+Jass docs is hosted at https://github.com/lep/jassdoclep/jassdoc

-Displays data related to a function in vscode webview and highlights function name, types, and annotations.
+Displays data in a VS Code webview and highlights function name, types, and annotations.